codacy/docs/docs/getting-started/which-permissions-does-codacy-need-from-my-account.md

 ## Why does Codacy ask for permission to create SSH keys?

 !!! note
-    **GitHub only:** Codacy will soon start using [installation access tokens](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/generating-an-installation-access-token-for-a-github-app#about-installation-access-tokens) instead of SSH keys to integrate with your GitHub repositories and clone them.
+    **GitHub only:** Codacy started using [installation access tokens](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/generating-an-installation-access-token-for-a-github-app#about-installation-access-tokens) instead of SSH keys to integrate with your GitHub repositories and clone them.
 SSH keys are currently used as a fallback mechanism when the [Contents permission](#github-cloud) isn't available.
+For more information, [see the SSH keys deprecation notice](../release-notes/cloud/cloud-2024-01-DD-gh-repository-ssh-keys-deprecation.md).

     To ensure Codacy keeps working correctly, make sure an organization owner [approves Codacy GitHub App updated permissions](https://docs.github.com/en/apps/using-github-apps/reviewing-and-modifying-installed-github-apps) on your GitHub organization.